PushpenderIndia/thorse/README.md

 ![](/img/6.getting_notification.png)

 ## Contributors:
 Currently this repo is maintained by me (Pushpender Singh).
+But If you want to become contributor, then add some cool feature and make a pull request, I will review, and merge it this repo.

 All contributor's pull request will be accepted if their pull request is worthy for this repo.